binary-butterfly/formifly/README.md

 Available methods:

 - `required(msg: [String])` Make the field required.
 A field that is not required will pass all validators if it is empty.
+- `oneOf(valuues: Array, msg: [String)` Only allow an array of values for this field.
-- `greaterThan(name: String, msg: [String])` Enforce this fields value to be greater than the value of another field
+- `greaterThan(name: String, msg: [String])` Enforce this fields value to be greater than the value of another field.
 - `lessThan(name: String, msg: [String])` Enforce this fields value to be less than the value of another field.
 - `greaterOrEqualTo(name: String, msg: [String])` Enforce this fields value to be greater than or equal to the value of another field.
 - `lessOrEqualTo(name: String, msg: [String])` Enforce this fields value to be less than or equal to the value of another field.